 - In a bowl, beat the egg yolks and remaining 1/4 cup of the brown sugar with an electric mixer until it is thick and light yellow – about 4 minutes.
 Add 1/2 a cup of the milk/cream mixture to the egg yolk mixture and stir to combine.
 Pour this into the sauce pan with the rest of the milk/cream mixture.
 Cook over low heat, stirring constantly for about 8 minutes or until the mixture is thick and when you coat the back of a spoon with it, you can draw a line through it with your finger.
 Add the vanilla and salt to taste.
 (The eggs are cooked at this point; it’s ok to taste.)

-- Strain this mixture through a fine mesh strainer into a bowl, cover with plastic wrap, and chill overnight.
+- Strain this mixture through a fine mesh strainer into a bowl, cover with plastic wrap, and chill at least 6 hours or overnight.

 - Add the chilled mixture to your ice cream machine and churn for about 30 minutes or according to manufacturer instructions.
 (Start tasting it after about 25 minutes to check the texture; gelato is naturally a little looser than ice cream but it should be thick and not super runny.)